i-doit/api-client-php/README.md

 }
 ~~~

-After that you need to call composer to install the API client (under `vendor/bheisig/idoitapi/` by default):
+After that you need to call composer to install the API client library (under `vendor/bheisig/idoitapi/` by default):

 ~~~ {.bash}
 composer install